DNC speaker schedule remains unknown, but some names are emerging

 Chicago Mayor Brandon Johnson

-The Sun-Times also reported that Johnson will address the convention in his home city.
-It was not clear when he would be given a spot on the docket.
+Johnson will address the convention in his home city on the first day of the event, NBC Chicago has learned.

 Other Speakers